sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 We also need to disable some default systemd settings for `rp_filter`  because they are not compatible with cilium.
 See the bug report [here](https://github.com/cilium/cilium/commit/cabc6581b8128681f4ed23f8d6dc463180eea61e)

+`rp_filter` (reverse path filtering) is a kernel check that drops packets arriving from a direction the kernel doesn't expect.
+It's a defense against spoofed traffic and a good default on most machines.
+But cilium builds its own virtual network paths that trip this check, so we have to turn it off everywhere for cilium to work.

 ```bash
 ❯ sudo sed -i -e '/net.ipv4.conf.*.rp_filter/d' $(grep -ril '\.rp_filter' /etc/sysctl.d/ /usr/lib/sysctl.d/)